Fun-Gene/EpigeneticDriftScore/README.md

 The code is under development

-## The analysis is performed in 6 steps:
+## The analysis consists of 7 steps:

-1. Benchmarking of Epigenetic Drift Statistical Method
-2. Development of a Robust Drift-CpG List
-3. Creation of a Genome-Wide Epigenetic Drift Score
-4. Association with Epigenetic Clocks
-4. Association with Lipid Metabolites and Biomarkers
-5. Genetic Basis
+1. Benchmark the epigenetic drift statistical method to ensure accuracy.
+2. Develop a robust drift-CpG list for epigenetic drift analysis.
+3. Analyze the cellular heterogeneity and transcriptional associations of drift.
+4. Create a genome-wide epigenetic drift score (positive/negative).
+5. Explore the association with epigenetic clocks related to aging.
+6. Examine the links with lipid metabolites and biomarkers.
+7. Investigate the genetic basis influencing epigenetic drift.

 R Markdown Notebooks Used for Analysis and Figure Generation